darenasc/auto-fes/README.md

 ![](https://img.shields.io/github/last-commit/darenasc/auto-fes)
 ![](https://img.shields.io/github/stars/darenasc/auto-fes?style=social)

-Automated exploration of files in a folder structure to extract metadata and potential usage of information.
+Automated exploration of files with structured data on them (`csv`, `txt`, `Excel`) in a folder structure to extract metadata and potential usage of information.

 If you have a bunch of sctructured data in plain files, this library is for you.